MSc Spatial Planning and Real Estate Development

 - have an interdisciplinary perspective that draws on the range of disciplines that contribute to the course

-This course is accredited by the Royal Institution of Chartered Surveyors (RICS).
-RICS accreditation demonstrates a globally-recognised standard of real estate education.
+This course is accredited by the Royal Institution of Chartered Surveyors (RICS) and the Royal Town Planning Institute (RTPI).

-This course is composed of eight core courses at PgDip level.
-For those looking to complete the course at MSc level a Masters dissertation is also required.
-Each taught course represents 150 hours of student effort and the dissertation represents 600 hours.
+This course is composed of eight taught core courses at PgDip level.
+For those looking to complete the course at MSc level a Masters dissertation in Semester 3 is also required.
+Students are assessed through a combination of coursework and examination.

 |Semester 1||Semester 2|